mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 Adding the support engineers felt like the final piece of the puzzle.
 Before they joined, I was the only person handling technical support, and I was spending [about 20% of my time](/retrospectives/2022/02/#how-can-i-manage-tinypilot-with-only-20-hours-per-week) on support requests.
 Now, I spend less than 5% of my time on support requests, and customers receive faster support.

-The support engineers also do things I didn't have time for like investigating complex bugs, writing documentation, and improving our diagnostic tools.
+The support engineers also do things I didn't have time for, like investigating complex bugs, writing documentation, and improving our diagnostic tools.

 Growing the team stretched my skills as a manager.
 In 2021, TinyPilot's workflows were fairly simple.
 Almost everyone did their work as a single-person unit.
 The results either went directly to a customer or to me.
 When employees needed to coordinate with each other, it was always among teammates of the same role.